Benjamin Franklin Inventions

 Courtesy of Wikimedia Commons, public domain

 He then discovered that lightning is attracted to metal.
 That is when he invented the Lightning Rod.
 The Lightning Rod was just a long, iron rod that extended high in the air.
 This would attract the lighning during storms, and when it struck the rod, it would be channeled around the house and into the ground.
-This kept houses, and people, safe during lightning storms.
+This kept houses, and people, safe from being struck during lightning storms.

 Odometer